MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 Even with the introduction of the cloud, the centralized approach to data management remains largely unchanged most of the time.

-In response to the centralized data warehouse challenges, the enterprise-scale for analytics and AI construction set represents a strategic design path and targets the technical state for an Azure analytics and AI environment.
+In response to the centralized data warehouse challenges, enterprise-scale for analytics and AI represents a strategic design path and targets the technical state for an Azure analytics and AI environment.

 The pattern relies upon distribution of the data and its pipelines across [domains](architectures/data-landing-zone-division-consumption.md).
 This pattern enables ownership of accessibility, usability, and development.
-Largely based on these patterns, the enterprise-scale for analytics and AI construction set includes capabilities such as:
+Largely based on these patterns, enterprise-scale for analytics and AI includes capabilities such as:

 - Storage